johnpark144/Stillsteal_Ecommerce_project--React_Django/README.md

 - Creater : Yeonghwan Park (John Park)
 - Main Tools : React(frontend), Django(backend, restframework)
-- Sub Tools : Html, CSS(Tailwind CSS), MySql
+- Sub Tools : Html, CSS(Tailwind CSS), MySql, PhotoShop
 - Explantion : This is Ecommerce site that I create for practice, It's not technically clone, but I refer to some ecommerce sites only to think which function would be nice to implement.